sparkle-css/sparkle-docs/docs/Forms.md

 </label>
 ```

 The optional `make-inline` class allows the checkbox to be displayed inline.
-Each checkbox element
+Each radio element
 must have the `make-inline` class in order to have them displayed on one line.

 ---